 Theoretical Earnings (TE)

 As a review, our calculation of theoretical earnings represents a specific earnings number that a company needs in order for its’ balance sheet to maintain “state” or stay constant in the future.
-Every balance sheet is different, just as a fingerprint so every calculation of theoretical earnings is unique to the company’s balance sheet.
+Every balance sheet is different, just as a fingerprint, so every calculation of theoretical earnings is unique to the company’s balance sheet.
 No finance book I have seen has this concept of TE.
 However give this concept some thought and I believe TE makes sense on two levels.
 The first level is comparing TE to the current level of earnings.
 The company may have some patent or industrial process that produces additional earnings over the company’s benchmark.
-We believe the differential between the two, earnings and TE, represents the market value the market is giving the company as a whole.
+We believe the differential between the two, earnings and TE, represents the market value the equity market is giving the company as a whole.
 It is the “x” factor in the market value of the company.
-We calculate TE on every balance sheet update, and keep a database of this number with the financial history of the company.
+We calculate TE on every balance sheet for every company, and keep a database of this number with the financial history of the company.

 [Current financial industry practice use rather simplistic ratios like price/earnings, and compare ratios to similar companies in their own industry.
 I have never found this particularly relevant compared to theoretical earnings concept.]